-I find, that once I have the camera mounted on the tripod, it gives me the (hands free) freedom to move about the scene and mentally compose my shot.
+I find, that once I have the camera mounted on the tripod, it gives me the (hands-free) freedom to move about the scene and mentally compose my shot.
 Then, all that is required, is simply to make the necessary adjustments and shoot; and my hands are free again to contemplate the next viewpoint or a different angle.

 When using slow shutter speeds or shooting in low light, you cannot do without your tripod.
-I know, you can always lean it on the side of the car or a tree, but these sorts of surfaces can only restrict and limit your shooting angle or view point.
+I know, you can always lean it on the side of the car or a tree, but these sorts of surfaces can only restrict and limit your shooting angle or viewpoint.

-If you wish to shoot waterfalls and achieve that dreamy, misty look to the water like the pros, where your shutter speeds need to get down to at least ¼ - 1/3 of a second and slower, you will definitely need a good sturdy tripod, because the risk of camera movement is greatly increased at those low speeds.
+If you wish to shoot waterfalls and achieve that dreamy, misty look to the water like the pros and where your shutter speeds need to get down to at least ¼ - 1/3 of a second or slower, you will definitely need a good sturdy tripod, because the risk of camera movement is greatly increased at those low speeds.
 Also, if you want to take panning shots of a moving vehicle and have the vehicle in sharp focus whilst the background is all streaky in the depiction of movement, a good sturdy tripod is also essential.

 While you have the ability to use slow shutter speeds this then allows you to set much smaller apertures, allowing greater depth of field in your pictures.
-You can in fact shoot at any aperture you wish and with small apertures, coupled with your tripod, you can produce some great accurate panorama shots as well.
+You can, in fact, shoot at any aperture you wish and with small apertures, coupled with your tripod, you can produce some great accurate panorama shots as well.
 Although with these shots you will need to ensure that your tripod is level.

 If I have finally convinced you now to go out and buy a tripod, give some serious thought to spending a few more dollars on a good heavy duty type.
 I’m not going to mention any brands here, but you don’t really have to go over the top.
 Simply explain to the sales assistant that you want a good heavy duty one.
 You need to consider weight and strength, but you don’t want to pay more than you can afford.
-If it is too heavy you are not going to be encouraged to take it anywhere, but on the other hand, if it is too light, it’s not going to support your camera properly.
+If it is too heavy you are not going to be encouraged to take it anywhere, but on the other hand, if it is too light, it’s not going to properly support your camera.

 I have seen one that converts into a monopod by removing the centre stem, which then telescopically forms into a monopod/hiker's stick. very ingenious!